rtahmasbi/Causality/README.md

 https://www.cs.ubc.ca/labs/lci/mlrg/slides/doCalc.pdf

-There is observational data (”seeing”) and interventional data (”doing”) Usually the DAG is designed for observational data, but that ignores the possibility of unobserved variables, also without interventional data you can’t distinguish the direction of causality.
+There is observational data (seeing) and interventional data (doing).
+Usually the DAG is designed for observational data, but that ignores the possibility of unobserved variables, also without interventional data you can’t distinguish the direction of causality.

 Simplest external intervention: a single variable is forced to take some fixed value (in a graph remove arrows entering that variable)

 ## D-separation
 ”chain”, ”fork”, ”v-structure” or ”collider”

 $A$ and $B$ are `d-separated`, give $C$, iff corresponding random variables are conditionally independent:

 $$p(A, B|C) = p(A|C)p(B|C).$$

 If $A$ and $B$ are not d-separated they are `d-connected`.